MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 #### Estimated time: 30 minutes

-### Exercise 1 - Set a conditional access policy to block DebraB from accessing Yammer
+### Exercise 1 - Set a conditional access policy to block DebraB from accessing Sway

-#### Task 1 -- Confirm DebraB has access to Yammer
+#### Task 1 -- Confirm DebraB has access to Sway

 1. Launch a new InPrivate browser window.